 - Its universal divine causal determinism.

 - Its violation of the fundamental hermeneutical principle of coherence.

 I contend that a sound hermeneutic includes logical and moral reasoning as indispensable for biblical exegesis and that these are reliable indicators of the validity, or invalidity as the case may be, of one’s interpretations.
 This is the hermeneutic of coherence the non-Calvinist functions under.
 But this is not necessarily so for the Calvinist.
-The Calvinist function under a hermeneutic of incoherence.
-I call this difference between the Calvinist and non-Calvinist hermeneutic and exegetical methodologies the hermeneutical divide.
+The Calvinist functions under a hermeneutic of incoherence.
+I call this difference between the Calvinist and non-Calvinist hermeneutics and exegetical methodologies the hermeneutical divide.